Susan Shaw

 Susan Shaw (29 August 1929 – 27 November 1978; born Patricia Gwendoline Sloots) was an English actress.

 Early life

 Shaw was born Patricia Gwendoline Sloots, on 29 August 1929 in West Norwood, London, to Edward John Sloots and Lillian Rose Lewis.
-She'd wanted to become a dress designer but was working as a typist at the Ministry of Information when she did a screen test for the J. Arthur Rank Organisation.
+She had wanted to become a dress designer but was working as a typist at the Ministry of Information when she did a screen test for the Rank Organisation.
 She was signed to a term contract and trained at the organisation's 'charm school'.